How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 The e-TEF allows you to take the reading, listening, and writing modules on a computer at the specified test center.
 Infrastructure capacity limits the number of seats available for e-TEF.

 To immigrate to Canada, you must complete all four sections mentioned above.
-The duration is 2 hours and 55 minutes in total.
-Canadian citizenship applicants only need to the speaking and listening sections.
+The total duration is 2 hours and 55 minutes.
+Canadian citizenship applicants only need to go to the speaking and listening sections.

 (iv) TEF Québec (TEFAQ)